grails/grails-views/README.md

     json(1,2,3) == "[1,2,3]"
     json { name "Bob" } == '{"name":"Bob"}'
     json([1,2,3]) { n it } == '[{"n":1},{"n":2},{"n":3}]'

+### Configuration

+JSON views configuration can be altered with `application.yml`.
+Any of the properties within the [JsonViewConfiguration](core/src/main/groovy/grails/views/ViewConfiguration.groovy) interface can be set.
+For example:

+    grails:
+        views:
+            json:
+                compileStatic: true
+                cache: true
+                ...

+Alternatively you can register a new `JsonViewConfiguration` bean using the bean name `jsonViewConfiguration` in `resources.groovy`.

 ### Static Compilation and Models